ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/artifacts/create.rst

         "type": "The Artifact's data type"
     }

-For example, the following query will create an ``Email Address`` Artifact with a summary of ``badguy@bad.com`` for the Case with ID 1, create a new Adversary Group named ``Bad Guy`` and associate it to the Artifact, and create a Note for the Artifact:
+For example, the following request will add an Email Address Artifact with a summary of **badguy@bad.com** to the Case whose ID is 1.
+It will also complete the following actions for the Artifact:

+- Create a new **Bad Guy** Adversary Group and associate it to the Artifact
+- Add a Note to the Artifact

 .. code::